jsommers/switchyard/documentation/reference.rst

    :exclude-members: to_bytes, from_bytes, size, pre_serialize, next_header_class

-..
-FIXME: do something about this, later
+.. todo:: do something about this, later

 ..
 Test scenario creation
 .. ======================